An open API service indexing awesome lists of open source software.

 ```ts

-import type { SvelteComponentTyped } from "svelte";
+import { SvelteComponentTyped } from "svelte";

 import type { SvelteHTMLElements } from "svelte/elements";

-type RestProps = SvelteHTMLElements["button"];
+type $RestProps = SvelteHTMLElements["button"];

 /**